 Redefining System Suppliers’ IACS UR E26/27 Interpretation Trends in Alignment with Cyber Resilience Principles

 Recently, during the application of IACS UR E26 and E27, ongoing cases are being observed in which certain system suppliers are refusing to submit required information, despite their systems clearly falling under CBS (Computer-Based Systems) and the existence of explicit classification society guidelines.
+The information in question includes key inputs such as asset inventory, system configuration diagrams, communication interface information, as well as the foundational cybersecurity domains of Identify and Detect.

-We considers this situation to be a temporary transitional phenomenon.
+This situation is considered a temporary transitional phenomenon.
 In the mid- to long-term, the submission of relevant information and compliance with IACS standards will inevitably become a common direction across the entire market.
+The background to this trend includes the following structural changes:

-Strengthening of Cyber Resilience responsibilities for shipbuilders and shipowners
+- Strengthening of Cyber Resilience responsibilities for shipbuilders and shipowners

-Institutionalization of Cyber Resilience as part of vessel delivery conditions
+- Institutionalization of Cyber Resilience as part of vessel delivery conditions

 Accordingly, non-compliance with IACS requirements by system suppliers is no longer a matter of "negotiation", but an issue that is highly likely to translate directly into business risk in the future.

-Defining supplier-specific zones without linking them to the IACS UR E26 Zone & Conduit Diagram (ZCD)
+- ❌ Defining supplier-specific zones without linking them to the IACS UR E26 Zone & Conduit Diagram (ZCD)

-Requesting the installation of proprietary security solutions onboard the vessel
+- ❌ Requesting the installation of proprietary security solutions onboard the vessel

-SHIPJOBS clearly states that such approaches are not, in principle, aligned with the fundamental Cyber Resilience principles defined in IACS UR E26 and E27.
+Such approaches are not, in principle, aligned with the fundamental Cyber Resilience principles defined in IACS UR E26 and E27.

-Zones are defined based on system function and criticality, not manufacturer
+- ✓ Zones are defined based on system function and criticality, not manufacturer

-A zone is defined as “a group of CBS to which the same security requirements apply” (UR E26)
+- ✓ A zone is defined as "a group of CBS to which the same security requirements apply" (UR E26)

-System categorization follows UR E22, based on consequence of failure
+- ✓ System categorization follows UR E22, based on consequence of failure

-The purpose of security controls under UR E27 is the protection of Essential Systems, not the separation of systems by manufacturer
+- ✓ The purpose of security controls under UR E27 is the protection of Essential Systems, not the separation of systems by manufacturer

-In particular, systems classified as Category III (High Risk) should be integrated and managed within a single core OT zone for the following reasons:
+Systems classified as Category III (High Risk) should be integrated and managed within a single core OT zone for the following reasons:

-UR E27 definition: Primary and Secondary Essential Services required to maintain propulsion
+Primary and Secondary Essential Services required to maintain propulsion

 If Essential Systems belonging to the same Category III (High Risk) are separated based on manufacturer:

-The objective of Essential System protection under UR E27 is undermined
+- ⚠ The objective of Essential System protection under UR E27 is undermined

-The logic of function- and risk-based design, which underpins Cyber Resilience, collapses
+- ⚠ The logic of function- and risk-based design, which underpins Cyber Resilience, collapses

 Considering market characteristics and the practical realities of shipbuilding projects, limited reflection of supplier requirements may be acceptable only under the following conditions: